Articles by Roxanne

 Fish of the Rocky Shore

 Beneath the waters of La Gomera there are not only large stretches of sand, but also a plentiful supply of rocky areas.
-For me, this makes the place very interesting, because I can watch both habitats at the same time and see the very different fish which live in each of them.
-The bigger fish living on the sandy bottoms rely on hunting smaller fish, and since there is no plant life there the smaller fish are scavengers.
-All of…
+For me, this makes the place very interesting.
+After reading Outdoor Empire rangefinder reviews I learned that I can use my rangefinders to watch the marine life underwater.
+This was great news for me because now I can watch both habitats at the same time and see the very different fish which live in each of them.
+The…

 Who lives on the sandy bottom under our boat?